-We presented the curriculum in one-week intensive summer workshops during the summers 2003 and 2004.
-The participants were uniformly excited and several of the instructors implemented the curriculum during this academic year - using the part of the textbook, the lecture notes, and the support from our team.
+We additionally presented the curriculum in one-week intensive summer workshops during the summers 2003 and 2004.
+The participants were uniformly excited and several of the instructors proceeded to implement the curriculum in their classes - using the part of the textbook, the lecture notes, and the support of our team.